dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

      }
 {% endhighlight %}

+Eventually I had to take it out as it started throwing JS errors.
+I chose w3-css for making cards.
+They look pretty much like polymer cards!
 Let me know if you were successful in integrating Polymer in your website.

 Comment if you do something awesome.